guydegnol/hpccourse/README.md

 ## High Performance Computing

-This project is an introduction course on HPC
+This package is a support library for a course on High Performance Programming on GPU.

 ##### Cuda extensions